-So we’re all locked down at the moment, live streams a plenty right now from a variety of promoters and independent artists.
-Hey y’all I’m even giving it a go myself.
-Can’t get out to open mic’s the open mic is coming to you, from someone’s bedroom, hallway, studio, lounge, conservatory or otherwise location, everything but a pub full of lively happy people.
+So we’re no longer locked down, live streams continue from a variety of promoters and independent artists.
+Can’t get out to open mic’s?
+The open mic is coming to you, from someone’s bedroom, hallway, studio, lounge, conservatory or otherwise location, in a virtual room full of lively happy people.

 New Review: Sandy McLelland – Blues & Roots Radio Worldwide

 Live stream from Sandy as part of the celebration of Blues and Roots Radio Worldwide organised and promoted by Graham Steel GSMC as part of the celebration of Blues and Roots Radio Worldwide

 Sandy started his set with a foot stomping acoustic version of River of Tears, from his most recent award winning album “Cross The Line” this one being a kind of soul song with a hint of sadness but strong enough to hit you between the ears protesting and ending in a crashing crescendo of rhythm and scorching vocals.

 I’d expected nothing less than perfect sound and vocals from Sandy, having had the pleasure of being on the same bill recently supporting Shantel Ogden.
 Not disappointed one of the best quality live streams I have seen to date!
 I must ask Sandy for some tips while I wait the arrival of mixing desk and various connectors for the iPad and Mac.
 It did take a minute or two for Sandy’s set to start due to technical issues, I don’t think he could hear himself, it didn’t matter we could hear load and clear!